Hollywood man drugged and robbed of $36,000 Rolex watch

 Surveillance footage outside the victim’s friend’s house showed the woman leaving the house and unlocking his car as she walked by.

-Moments later, an unidentified man appeared to open the unlocked Tesla and steal the Rolex from the console.
+Moments later, an unidentified man appeared to open the unlocked Tesla and steals the Rolex from the vehicle’s center console.

 Police believe the two of them were working together.